 ✅ Pro tip: Make sure all of the keywords in your title are included in your description (again, the most important & strongest keywords should be listed first!).

-Underneath your description, add your social links.
+Underneath your description, list your social links.
 You’ll want your viewers to be able to find you across the web easily.
 Keep in mind that any time you change your social link or username, you will want to update these links across your channel.
 As a viewer, you can understand how frustrating it would be to try to find someone on Instagram only to discover that the page link is incorrect.

 Also include links to any sites or videos mentioned in your video.
 If you told your viewers about a YouTube video they should watch, include a link to the video in your description for easy access.